Accident & Sickness Plan that covers you outside your Home Country

 - The Date the Company approves the Application; or

 - The Date requested by the Plan Participant.

 Insurance for a Plan Participant will end on the earliest of:

 - The date Plan Participant is no longer in an Eligible Class; or

-- The date the Plan Participant returns to his or her Home Country unless otherwise covered under the Plan Document; or;
+- The date the Plan Participant's Trip is completed, unless otherwise covered under the Plan Document; or

 - The expiration of 365 days from the Effective Date of Coverage; or

 - The date shown on the Schedule of Insurance issued by the Company.